pravalikakanika/Sprint_0/README.md

 # Introduction

-The SOP is provides steps to check disk usage, mount points, and configure ulimit settings for users and processes
+The SOP provides steps to check disk usage, mount points, and configure ulimit settings for users and processes